Conoize/logkit.github.io/_docs/1.1/endpoints/http-json.md

 ### Initialization

-The following initializers are available for `LXLogHTTPJSONEndpoint`:
+The following initializers are available for `LXHTTPJSONEndpoint`:

 {% highlight swift %}
-init(URL: NSURL, HTTPMethod: String, successCodes: Set<Int> = Set([200, 201, 202, 204]), sessionConfiguration: NSURLSessionConfiguration = NSURLSessionConfiguration.defaultSessionConfiguration(), minimumLogLevel: LXLogLevel = .All, dateFormatter: NSDateFormatter = defaultDateFormatter)
+init(URL: NSURL, HTTPMethod: String, successCodes: Set<Int> = Set([200, 201, 202, 204]), sessionConfiguration: NSURLSessionConfiguration = NSURLSessionConfiguration.defaultSessionConfiguration(), minimumLogLevel: LXPriorityLevel = .All, dateFormatter: NSDateFormatter = defaultDateFormatter)
 {% endhighlight %}

 LogKit will upload log entries to the specified `URL` using the specified `HTTPMethod`.